AgentJohnson/YantPropertiesAngular/README.md

 # YantPropertiesAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.
+This project is intended as a prototype for a replacement web app for Birmingham RC club.

 ## Development server